annotation/text-fabric/tf/docs/main/top.md

 Text-Fabric is machinery for processing such corpora as annotated graphs.
-It treats corpora and annotations as data, much like big tables, but without loosing the rich structure of text, such as embedding and multiple representations.
+It treats corpora and annotations as data, much like big tables, but without losing the rich structure of text, such as embedding and multiple representations.
 It deals with text in a state where all markup is gone, but where the complete logical structure still sits in the data.